tyooou/figured-intern-experience-team-4/CHALLENGE.md

 ### 1. **Visual Design & Styling**
 - Use **Tailwind CSS** exclusively for styling
 - Create a professional, clean design that looks like a real accounting report
-- Implement responsive design that works on desktop and mobile
-- Use appropriate colors, typography, and spacing for financial data
+- Use appropriate colors, typography, and spacing
 - Make negative numbers clearly distinguishable (red/parentheses)

 ### 2. **Data Display**